 Alan D. Sobel, CPA has been a director of CytoSorbents since 2014.
-Since 1996, Mr. Sobel has served as the Managing Member of Sobel & Co., LLC, a full-service accounting, auditing, taxation, and business consulting firm.
+Mr. Sobel is the Managing Principal of New Jersey Offices of CLA (CliftonLarsonAllen, LLP).
+Previously, since 1996, Mr. Sobel has served as the Managing Member of Sobel & Co., LLC, a full-service accounting, auditing, taxation, and business consulting firm.
 He has provided corporate advisory and consulting services, including mergers and acquisitions, for clients in the real estate, manufacturing, pharmaceutical, and distribution businesses, among others.
-Mr. Sobel is a Certified Public Accountant and has served in various leadership roles including President of the New Jersey Society of Certified Public Accountants and Chairman of the Audit Committee of the New Jersey Society of Certified Public Accountants.
+Mr. Sobel is a Certified Public Accountant and has served in various leadership roles including President of the New Jersey Society of Certified Public Accountants.
 Mr. Sobel received his BS in accounting from Bentley College and his MS in taxation from Fairleigh Dickenson University.

-Jiny Kim, MBA is currently a Vice President at Zimmer Biomet, where she serves as the general manager of the Smart Implants portfolio and is responsible for leading the end-to-end program and product management for Zimmer Biomet's Smart Implants technology in the orthopedic field.
-Previously, Ms. Kim served as Vice President, Global Strategic Marketing and Chief of Staff for the General Manager, Neuromodulation and Depression at LivaNova from 2020 to 2021.
+Jiny Kim, MBA is currently a Senior Vice President at Solta Medical at Bausch Health.
+Previously, Ms. Kim was the Vice President at Zimmer Biomet, where she served as the general manager of the Smart Implants portfolio and was responsible for leading the end-to-end program and product management for Zimmer Biomet's Smart Implants technology in the orthopedic field.
+Prior to Zimmer Biomet, Ms. Kim served as Vice President, Global Strategic Marketing and Chief of Staff for the General Manager, Neuromodulation and Depression at LivaNova from 2020 to 2021.
 Prior to LivaNova, from 2011 to 2020, Ms. Kim served in increasing roles of responsibility at Ethicon, Johnson & Johnson Medical Devices in U.S. Sales and Marketing, Business Development (Licensing and Acquisition), and Strategic Global Marketing.
 Ms. Kim received her MBA at the MIT Sloan School of Management, and she received a dual degree from the University of Pennsylvania with a B.S. in Economics from The Wharton School and a B.A. in Political Science from The College of Arts and Sciences.